 No. Anyone in charge of marketing at a multi-billion dollar brand would do whatever it takes to secure prime product placement in stores where customers are most likely to see them.

 The first page of Google is prime, top-shelf product placement.”

 So, why don’t all marketing executives approach digital marketing with that same relentless drive to win?
 Afterall, the first page of Google is just like a prime, top-shelf placement — and everything else is a dirty bin in the rear of the store.

 Before we can answer that question — and explain how brands can claim the prized top shelf in Google — we need to look at some data.

 Which beauty brands dominate Google organic market share?

-Using Terakeet’s market share analysis technology, we examined 3,168 high-value, non-branded beauty industry keywords that account for 9,393,580 monthly Google searches.
-Then, we calculated the market share for the top brands in each of nine different sectors and published the results of our study in a 93-page Google Market Share Report for the Beauty Industry.
+Using Terakeet’s market share analysis technology, we examined 3,168 high-value, non-branded beauty industry keywords that account for 112.7 million annual Google searches.
+Then, we calculated the market share for the top brands in each of nine different sectors and published the results of our Google Market Share Report for the Beauty Industry.

 The report reveals that certain brands always control the leaderboard, regardless of market sector.